Akuli/python-tutorial/defining-functions.md

 code, and it sucks!
 But they really are not as isolated as you might think they are.

-Let's think about what the built-in function input does.
-It takes an argument, and returns a value.
-Maybe a custom function could do that also?
+Let's think about what the print function does.
+It takes an argument and prints it.
+Maybe a custom function could also take an argument?

 ```py
 >>> def print_twice(message):